noamba/DRX/INSTRUCTIONS_CHANGES_AND_ANSWERS.md

 ## Using Python 3.11
 The application was tested with Python 3.11.13, but any Python 3.11.x version should work.<br>
-Use a virtual environment to avoid package conflicts (setup assumed).<br>
+Use a virtual environment to avoid package conflicts.<br>
 Within a Python 3.11 environment, install dependencies and run tests with:
 ```bash
 pip install -r requirements_frozen.txt